Ruthvik-1411/memsrv/README.md

 ## Configuration

-The service's behavior is configured through environment variables and the <a href="src/config.py">`src/config.py`</a> file.
-Refer the <a href="src/env.example">`src/env.example`</a> for the complete list of expected values.
+The service's behavior is configured through environment variables and the [`src/config.py`](src/config.py) file.
+Refer the [`src/env.example`](src/env.example) for the complete list of expected values.
 Key configuration options include:

 *   `LLM_PROVIDER` and `LLM_MODEL`: Specifies the LLM provider and model to use.
 *   `DB_PROVIDER`: Specifies the database backend to use (default: `chroma`, options: `chroma`, `postgres`).
 More are in development.